 For the best results, follow the design recommendations below:

-- Upload your artwork as .PNG files instead of .JPG.
+- Upload your artwork as a .PNG files instead of a .JPG.
 The PNG format preserves colors better and yields a sharper output when compared with other formats.
 It is highly recommended and supported by nearly every image editing program on the planet.

 - For the closest color matching, we recommend that designers develop in CMYK and then convert their files to RGB before uploading them to our site.

 - Use textures or gradients for the backgrounds of your cards instead of solid colors.